ChannyHong/cctv-mask-detector/README.md

 --frames_per_extract=10
 ```

 Here, we are extracting 1 image file per 10 frames (skipping 9 frames each time).
-Now, we are going to upload our deconstructed frames onto Suite so we can distribute
+Now, we are going to upload our deconstructed frames onto the Suite so we can assign the workload to the workers.

 ```
 cd footages_frames